 pre-contractual period as well as during the term of the contract and even thereafter.

-Three options are possible: either a short text with the technique of incorporation by reference of Part I of the ICC Rules on Combating Corruption 2011 (Option I) or the incorporation of the full text of the same Part I of the ICC Rules on Combating Corruption 2011 in their contract (Option II), or a reference to a corporate compliance programme, as described in Article 10 of the ICC Rules on Combating Corruption (Option III).
+Three options are possible: either a short text with the technique of incorporation by reference to the ICC Rules on Combating Corruption 2023 (Option I) or the incorporation of the full text of of the ICC Rules on Combating Corruption 2023 in their contract (Option II), or a reference to a corporate compliance programme, as described in Article 11 of the ICC Rules on Combating Corruption (Option III).

 Where Options I and II have been chosen, if a party fails materially or on several repeated occasions to comply with the anti-corruption provisions incorporated in the contract, the non-complying party will be given the opportunity to remedy the non-compliance.
 Such party will also have the opportunity to invoke as a defense that it has put into place adequate anti-corruption preventive measures.
 In the absence of the non-complying party taking remedial action,